shengli666666/WaveletFormerNet/README.md

     <img src='network/network.png'>
 </center>

-(Ⅰ) is the overall structure of the proposed WaveletFormerNet network; WaveletFormerNet is a Swin Transformer block-based wavelet network with encoding and decoding structure for real-world fog removal. (Ⅱ) and (Ⅲ) is the structure of our WaveletFormer block and feature aggregation module (FAM).
-The WaveletFormer block and the IWaveletFormer block have the same structure: they utilize DWT and IDWT to substitute downsampling and upsampling, respectively.
+The schematic illustration of the proposed WaveletFormerNet.
+WaveletFormer block and IWaveletFormer block consist of DWT and IDWT and Transformer block respectively, and IDWT is the reverse process of DWT.

 ### WaveletFormer Block and Feature Aggregation Module